karanpratapsingh/system-design/README.md

 There are different RAID levels, however, and not all have the goal of providing redundancy.
 Let's discuss some commonly used RAID levels:

 - **RAID 0**: Also known as striping, data is split evenly across all the drives in the array.
-- **RAID 1**: Also known as mirroring, at least two drives contains the exact copy of a set of data.
+- **RAID 1**: Also known as mirroring, at least two drives contain the exact copy of a set of data.
 If a drive fails, others will still work.
 - **RAID 5**: Striping with parity.
 Requires the use of at least 3 drives, striping the data across multiple drives like RAID 0, but also has a parity distributed across the drives.
 - **RAID 6**: Striping with double parity.
 RAID 6 is like RAID 5, but the parity data are written to two drives.
 - **RAID 10**: Combines striping plus mirroring from RAID 0 and RAID 1.
 It provides security by mirroring all data on secondary drives while using striping across each set of drives to speed up data transfers.